 Vendors are afforded 3 excused absences during the market season.
 An excused absence is defined as notifying the market manager at least 24 hours in advance.
-Repeatedly not attending the market without notifying the market manager, or with notice less than 24 hours in advance can result in the vendor being asked not to return for the remainder of the season.
+Repeatedly not attending the market without notifying the market manager, or with notice less than 24 hours in advance can result in the vendor being asked not to return for the remainder of the season, and/or loss of an assigned booth.